swaggest/usecase/README.md

 ![Clean Architecture](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

+## Why?

+Isolating transport layer from business logic reduces coupling and allows better control on both transport and business sides.
+For example the application needs to consume AMQP events and act on them, with isolated use case interactor it is easy to trigger same action with HTTP message (as a part of developer tools).

+Use case interactors declare their ports and may serve as a source of information for documentation automation.

 This abstraction is intended for use with automated transport layer, for example see [`REST`](https://github.com/swaggest/rest).

 ## Usage